-How do you make a good veggie tray?
+How do you make a good Vegetable Platter?

-A Relish Tray will contain vegetables that have been processed either by cooking, fermenting, or pickling to preserve them.
+A Relish Tray contains vegetables that are processed either by cooking, fermenting, or pickling to preserve them.
 Likewise, a Cheese Board usually contains meats, cheeses, nuts, olives, and crackers to eat them with.

 A Charcuterie Board highlights various forms of prepared meats, such as cured and hard salami, confit, sausage, and even paté, and is accompanied by mustards, jellies, and crackers to eat alongside the meats.

-Technically yes, but it is so much more than carrot and celery sticks!
-Your Crudités Platter can include vegetables like:
+Technically yes, but it is so much more than vegetable sticks like carrot and celery!
+A Crudités Platter can include vegetables like:

 - Green Onions